wb666greene/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 # 0) Install Ubuntu 22.04
 I used Ubuntu-Mate.
 Customize it as you see fit.
+It has also been tested on Ubuntu 20.04, with differences in the installation commands pointed out when you'll encounter them.

 If you are new to Linux, first thing after installing Ubuntu-Mate, go through the "Welcome" tutorial to learn the basics and then go to the "Control Center" and open "MATE Tweak" and from the sidebar select "Panel".
 If you choose "Redmon" from the dropdown you'll get a destop that resembles Windows, if you choose "Cupetino" you'll get a Mac-like desktop.
 If you can tolerate the Ubuntu "Unity" Desktop, fine, but I can't, and if coming from Windows or Mac be prepared for "eveything you know is wrong" when it comes to using the Unity desktop UI.